 Pancake Princess’ Best Shortbread Bake-Off!!

-For me, there’s just so much to love about Scottish Shortbread cookies, especially at Christmas.
-I love the thick cookie sticks, with its sandy texture and touch of crisp.
-They also tend to fall right in the middle on the sweet scale, which is just perfect for me.
+- I love this traditional Scottish shortbread recipe with rice flour!
+The thick cookie sticks, with their sandy texture and touch of crispiness, fall right in the middle on the sweet scale, which is perfect for me.

-I’ve made many, many batches, searching for the best Scottish Shortbread and this is where I have settled.
-Adapted from Michael Ruhlman, this recipe uses just 4 simple ingredients – all purpose flour, rice flour, good butter and sugar.
+- This rice flour shortbread uses just 4 simple ingredients – all-purpose flour, rice flour, good butter and sugar.
 The addition of rice flour is perhaps the biggest game-changer with these shortbread cookies.
 It produces a texture that’s impossible to achieve with other additions or with simply regular flour.

-Beyond the simple ingredients, I use a bit of a unique twice-cooked cooking method that ensures a lovely tender-crisp finished texture.
+- Beyond the simple ingredients, I use a unique twice-cooked cooking method that ensures a lovely tender-crisp finished texture.

 Butter – when it comes to shortbread, the better your butter, the better your shortbread!
 Buy the best butter you can find and if you can get your hands on some higher butterfat butter (such as Gay Lea’s Baker’s Gold (84% b.f. or Kerrygold 82% b.f.), definitely go for it.
 Alternately, just use the best butter you can find.
 This is no time for the value brand :)